ren0x/QuickOCR/README.md

 ## Prerequisites
 `pip3 install pyperclip pynput pytesseract tkinter`

-I suggest putting the project files in `~/bin/quick-ocr/`.
+I suggest to store the project files in `~/bin/quick-ocr/`.
-Then you can assign a shortcut in the settings like so: `python3 ~/bin/quick-ocr/main.py`
+Then you can assign a shortcut in the settings as follows: `python3 ~/bin/quick-ocr/main.py` (with a custom shortcut like `Win + T`).